Two crimes benefited Trump’s campaign in 2016. Ever since, the president has worked to block scrutiny of those schemes.

 It is a pattern that vexed special counsel Robert S. Mueller III, who devoted substantial space in his report on election interference to Trump’s tactics but ultimately declined to come to a conclusion as to whether they constituted crimes, an ongoing source of frustration to Democratic lawmakers and some legal experts.
 And it has emerged as an issue for Trump’s reelection as critics accuse him of corrupting the government and the justice system to serve his personal needs.

-“He’s resisted cooperation with all manner of duly authorized investigations — it’s a comprehensive stonewalling to protect his legal and political liabilities,” said Alan Charles Raul, who served as associate counsel to President George H.W.
-Bush and now is representing Stone jurors in a proceeding to determine whether confidential juror questionnaires will be made public.
+“He’s resisted cooperation with all manner of duly authorized investigations — it’s a comprehensive stonewalling to protect his legal and political liabilities,” said Alan Charles Raul, who served as associate counsel to President Ronald Reagan and now is representing Stone jurors in a proceeding to determine whether confidential juror questionnaires will be made public.

 “I think he signals clearly to his subordinates, others in government and people outside government that if they don’t rat him out, if they don’t flip and cooperate with government investigators, then they’ll be rewarded.
 If they do cooperate with criminal or congressional investigations, he will retaliate,” he added.

-Note: This story has been updated to include further comment from Stone.